How to Support a Patient with a New Cancer Diagnosis

 Radiation is a localized approach used to shrink tumors and kill cancer cells (20).
 There are two types of this treatment:

 Radiation can be used to cure cancer, shrinking tumors until they are gone (20).
 It can also be used as palliation to reduce pain and symptoms caused by the tumor(s).
-Finally, it can be used to shrink tumors before a course of chemotherapy; in this case, radiation would be referred to as adjuvant therapy, which occurs before a primary treatment.
+Finally, it can shrink tumors before a course of chemotherapy; in this case, radiation would be referred to as adjuvant therapy, which occurs before a primary treatment.

 Radiation side effects can range from irritating to debilitating, depending on where the therapy is targeted.
 In the case of external beam radiation, hair loss (alopecia) at the site is common, as are skin changes like sunburn (20).
 Radiation can also cause fatigue, nausea, vomiting, weight loss, headaches, and other changes related to the system(s) it is targeting (20).